irving-statek/open-pnp-wiki/Fiducial-Locator.md

 When the **Parallax Diameter** is given, the Fiduial Locator will automatically switch to the parallax mode and perform its detection from two parallax camera view-points on both sides of the expected location of the fiducial.
 The distance between the two is set by the **Parallax Diameter**.

+If you are aiming for the LEDs of a LED ring, use about **half** the diameter of the ring (where the LEDs are mounted).
+Why not the full diameter?
+Because the light bounces back on the fiducial in the middle of the distance, see the [illustration](#parallax-operating-principle).

 The **Parallax Angle** determines the angle at which the opposite view-points are spaced from each other.
 Choose an angle which favors the faster axis of your machine: 0° favors X, 90° favors Y.

-Other angles might be used to target a specific pair of LEDs of a LED ring reflection, i.e., where the reflection is brightest and most symmetrical around the spot:
+Other angles might be used to aim for a specific pair of LEDs of a LED ring reflection, i.e., where the reflection is brightest and most symmetrical around the spot:

 ![Angled Parallax](https://github.com/openpnp/openpnp/assets/9963310/28baf24b-18b1-432d-b3dc-a2bf57ff1af1)